 In Palau, it’s also possible to visit the Fortress of Monte Altura, about 3 km out of the town.
 This is a military fortress built at the end of the 18th century.
 It’s a fantastic building made with maniacal accuracy for details, restored in the first years of 2000, offers a 360° view of the surrounding territory, and an amazing panorama that reaches all the way to the French mountains of Corsica.

 Other fortresses, placed in strategic positions (not yet restored) are there to explore you must be very careful since they are dangerous playgrounds, filled with unstable walls, rusty pieces of metal and unmarked wells.

 Palau is also filled with restaurants, pizzerias, takeaways, bars, and pubs and accommodates thousands of visitors every summer.

-Porto Pollo is about 7 km North of Palau, on the road to Santa Teresa.
-Also known as Porto Puddu, it is a famous international spot for water sports like windsurf and kitesurf.
+Also known as Porto Puddu, it is about 7 km North of Palau, on the road to Santa Teresa, it is a famous international spot for water sports like windsurf and kitesurf.